 G’day, my name’s Catherine and I’ve lived in Tropical North Queensland for the last 20 years.
 I’m an author and travel journo, so I spend pretty much all my time exploring my backyard.
 One thing I’ve learned is that if you can do it outside, you can do it in the Daintree and around Cooktown in Tropical North Queensland.
 And this list of top freebies is oh-so-budget-friendly (ie, they are all free).
 Packed with plenty of free things to do around from the Daintree National Park, Cape Tribulation and Cooktown, this list will fill your days and mothball your wallet.
 All you need is a couple of lazy days (or weeks) and a set of wheels.

 If these things whet your appetite, grab a copy of 100 Things To See In Tropical North Queensland, which I wrote for people like you.
-It’s all my favourite places after living here for 20 years.
+It’s a real book you can get here or from your local bookshop filled with detailed descriptions of all my favourite places after living here for 20 years.

 1. Spot Daintree River crocs: These superior, prehistoric hunters haul out on the banks of the Daintree River at low tide.
 Spot them anywhere from the ferry crossing to Daintree Village.